logo

 Abstract

-Imaging through dynamic scattering media is a challenging problem with broad applications.
-This study proposes a comprehensive learning-based technique for real-time, non-invasive, incoherent imaging of real-world objects through dense and dynamic scattering media, demonstrating its capability through experiments with turbid water and natural fog.
-The technique surpasses existing approaches in image quality, inference speed, and memory consumption.
+Imaging through dynamic scattering media is one of the most challenging yet fascinating problems in optics, with applications spanning from biological detection to remote sensing.
+In this study, we propose a comprehensive learning-based technique that facilitates real-time, non-invasive, incoherent imaging of real-world objects through dense and dynamic scattering media.
+We conduct extensive experiments, demonstrating the capability of our technique to see through turbid water and natural fog.
+The experimental results indicate that the proposed technique surpasses existing approaches in numerous aspects and holds significant potential for imaging applications across a broad spectrum of disciplines.

 Publisher